EckoTan0804/HexoBlog/source/_posts/What-the-heck-is-NN.md

 ![img](https://cdn-images-1.medium.com/max/1600/1*-JtN9TWuoZMz7z9QKbT85A.png)

 [Perceptron](http://en.wikipedia.org/wiki/Perceptron) has just 2 layers of nodes (input nodes and output nodes).
-Often called a **single-layer*** network on account of having 1 layer of links, between input and output.
+But it is often called a **single-layer** network on account of having 1 layer of links, between input and output.

 In the modern sense, the perceptron is an algorithm for learning a binary classifier: a function that maps its input $x$ (a real-valued vector) to an output value $f(x)$ (a single binary value):
 $$